sjkelleyjr/Deadlock/chapters/chapter_05.md

 He pulled over to the side of the road and called Jenny.

 "Hey," she said.
-"Are you on your way to get Jake?"
+"Are you on your way to get Liam?"

 "Actually," Michael said, "I need to go back to the office.
 Vincent wants to discuss the Taskly metrics."